MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/single-machine-upgrade.md

 ---
-title: "Upgrade Dynamics GP web components"
+title: "Upgrading Dynamics GP web components on a single computer"
 description: "Learn how to upgrade the Dynamics GP web components on a single computer."
 keywords: "web components"
 author: edupont04